chrgraf/JK_UART_to_PYLON_translator/README.md

 # JK_UART_to_PYLON_translator

+Short Summary:
-reads JK BMS info via UART and transmits the data via CAN-BUS emulating Pylontech protocol
+reads JK_BMS via UART and transmits the data via CAN-BUS emulating Pylontech protocol Inverter sees Volt, Current, SOC and Temp.
+Script  has trivial control-loop to control actual current for charging and discharging. e.g. if the highest cell goes beyond 3.5V max-charge current gets lowered, resulting that the inverter loweres the charging power.

 Dear all,

 project is in an very early stage.
 Overall purpose is self-built solar-batterie, using JK-BMS.
 Older JK-BMS do not support can-bus.
 This project is aimed to close the gap, by reading battery-stats via UART from JK-BMS and then translating to CAN-BUS using Pylontech Protocol.
+General speaking this script is massively using below repos from PurpleAlien and Juamiso, combines them into a single script and adds some more control-loop capabilities.

+# Disclaimer
 Initial tests shows it working.
 Use at own risk.
 The author is not taking any responsibility for any damage or issue resulting by making use of this project.

+# credits
 Full credits go to:
 1) Juamiso, who developed the CAN-BUS Part https://github.com/juamiso/PYLON_EMU